pablo-tech/flan-alpaca/README.md

+This version of the repository includes a notebook that resolves the CUDA dependencies correctly in Colab

 ## 🍮 🦙 Flan-Alpaca: Instruction Tuning from Humans and Machines

 📣 We developed Flacuna by fine-tuning Vicuna-13B on the Flan collection.
 Flacuna is better than Vicuna at problem-solving.
 Access the model here [https://huggingface.co/declare-lab/flacuna-13b-v1.0](https://huggingface.co/declare-lab/flacuna-13b-v1.0).